Table of Contents

 Most of our competitors source from US farms, process in US FDA facilities, and 3rd party test their products – so do we.
 Many of our competitors products are organic and non-GMO – so are ours.
 Some claim to use pharmaceutical grade CBD Isolate, which is NOT TRUE because there is NO SUCH THING as pharmaceutical grade, Isolate.
 CBD Isolate is CBD Isolate.
 It is by definition pure CBD – so our Isolate is the same as their Isolate.
 Some tout their purported Broad Spectrum Tinctures’ Entourage Effect – if their Broad Spectrum products prove to offer the Entourage Effect, so will ours.

-The main difference our products and theirs is they charge way too much for the same CBD you get from us for a lot less money.
+The main difference between our products and theirs is they charge way too much for the same CBD you get from us for a lot less money.

 Do your products contain THC?